 - Voice control with compatible Google Assistant or Alexa device

 The Sonos One SL offers all the same features as the Sonos One, but without built-in Google Assistant or Amazon Alexa voice control.
-You can still control it from a Google Assistant or Alexa-compatible device, as you can with other Sonos speakers that don't have the built-in voice control, but you won't be able to talk directly to it.
+You can still control it from a Google Assistant or Alexa-compatible device, as you can with other Sonos speakers that don't have the built-in voice control, but you can't talk directly to it.

-Control takes place through the Sonos app, like all other Sonos speakers - except the new Sonos Move when it is Bluetooth mode - which means that all the features offered by the Sonos system are present on the Sonos One SL.
+Control takes place through the Sonos app, like all other Sonos speakers - except the Sonos Move and Sonos Roam when in Bluetooth mode - which means that all the features offered by the Sonos system are present on the Sonos One SL.

 This includes the ability to group multiple Sonos speakers together, adjust EQ levels, stereo pair the Sonos One SL with another Sonos One SL or Sonos One speaker, as well as Trueplay tune the Sonos One SL to its surroundings, to name but a few.
 The Sonos system is also compatible with over 100 music streaming services.

-The Sonos One SL also has Bluetooth Low Energy on board for easy setup though and it also supports Apple's AirPlay 2 - both of which the Sonos One offers but the latter is something the older and now discontinued Play:1 doesn't provide as it doesn't have the processing power required for Apple's technology.
+The Sonos One SL also has Bluetooth Low Energy (LE) on board for easy setup and it also supports Apple's AirPlay 2 - both of which the Sonos One offers, but the latter is something the older Play:1 doesn't provide (as it doesn't have the processing power required for Apple's technology).